rizwanmehmood94/true-connector-uc_data_app_platoon/README.md

  - H2 (in memory db) - for faster use of UsageControl dataApp, this profile might be more suitable, since it does not require additional service, like in PostgreSQL profile.</br>
  Property file can be found in src/main/resources/application-H2.properties, and when running as SpringBoot, -Dprofile=H2

-### 3.4 Policy creation
+### 3.5 Policy creation

-After starting the application, all information about API is available as Swagger documentation on: [https://localhost:8080/platoontec/PlatoonDataUsage/1.0/swagger-ui/index.html?configUrl=/platoontec/PlatoonDataUsage/1.0/v3/api-docs/swagger-config#/](https://localhost:8080/platoontec/PlatoonDataUsage/1.0/swagger-ui/index.html?configUrl=/platoontec/PlatoonDataUsage/1.0/v3/api-docs/swagger-config#/)
+After starting the application, all information about API is available as Swagger documentation on: [PlatoonDataUsage SwaggerUI](https://localhost:8080/platoontec/PlatoonDataUsage/1.0/swagger-ui/index.html?configUrl=/platoontec/PlatoonDataUsage/1.0/v3/api-docs/swagger-config#/)

 For adding and testing contract agreements, two main controllers are: